 I have read this Authorization form.
 I understand that access is designed for educational purposes and that the district has taken precautions to eliminate controversial material.
 However, I also recognize it is impossible for the district to restrict access to all controversial and inappropriate materials.
 I will hold harmless the district, its employees, agents, or Board members, for any harm caused by materials or software obtained via the network.
 I accept full responsibility for supervision if and when my child's use is not in a school setting.
-I have discussed the Acceptable Use of the District's Electronic Networks with my
+I have discussed the Acceptable Use of the District's Electronic Networks with my child.

-child.
 I hereby request that my child be allowed access to the district's electronic networks, including the Internet.

 Parent/Guardian Name (please print)

 Parent/Guardian Signature Date

-networks, including the Internet, my email and do understand that should I commit any violation, my disciplinary action and/or legal action may be taken network connection and having access to public r ble Use of the District's Electronic Networks.
-I access and monitor my use of the district's electronic wnloaded material, without prior notice to me.
-I further access privileges may be revoked, and school en.
-In consideration for using the district's electronic networks, I hereby release the School District and its y claims and damages arising from my use of, or inability
+Students must also read and agree to the following before is I understand and will abide by the above Acceptable Use of understand that the district and/or its agents may access an networks, including the Internet, my email and downloaded understand that should I commit any violation, my access p disciplinary action and/or legal action may be taken.
+In consinetwork connection and having access to public networks, Board members, employees, and agents from any claims a to use the district's electronic networks, including the Internet f the District's Electronic Networks.
+In the monitor my use of the district's electronic material, without prior notice to me.
+I further privileges may be revoked, and school sideration for using the district's electronic.
+I hereby release the School District and its and damages arising from my use of, or inability

 Student Name (please print)

 Student Signature Date